17 Possible Causes Of Chest Pain

 The symptoms of angina include chest pain that occurs when you exercise or do other physical activity; it may feel like pressure or heaviness in your chest, along with nausea and sweating.
 You may also have difficulty breathing during these episodes.

-3. Heart attack (myocardial infarction).
+3. Heart attack (myocardial infarction)

 Heart attack is a medical emergency.
 If you think you are having a heart attack, call 911 immediately.
 Your symptoms may include chest pain, shortness of breath, nausea and vomiting.
 If your symptoms are severe or persistent—or if they come back after you have been treated with aspirin or other drugs used to prevent blood clots—call 911 immediately as well.